 How to Price Your Products and Services

-Pricing and seem like a foreign thing for those who have never done it before.
+Pricing may seem like a foreign thing for those who have never done it before.

 It’s especially nerve-wracking to price your items because if you do it wrong, you’ll notice it affecting your sales.